hydroperx/tiles.js/README.md

     groupGap: 3,
     // The height of group labels, in cascading "rem" units.
     labelHeight: 2,
     // Maximum width in small tiles.
-Effective only in horizontal containers.
+    // Effective only in vertical containers.
+    // Must be > 0 for vertical containers.
     maxWidth: undefined,
     // Maximum height in small tiles.
+    // Effective only in horizontal containers.
+    // Must be > 0 for horizontal containers.
     maxHeight: 6,
     // Transition function(s) to contribute to tiles.
     tileTransition: "",